microsoft/pxt/docs/writing-docs/snippets.md

 ### highlight

-Although used in snippets, the renderer will higlight the next line of code or block following a comment containing **@highlight**.
+When used in snippets, the renderer will higlight the next line of code or block following a comment containing **@highlight**.
 Use `// @highlight` in blocks and TypeScript, and `# @highlight` in Python.